 If you need to, just use a timer to make sure the light schedule is constant.

 No flowers on indoor plants

 So, your indoor plants are not flowering?
 Offering your plants 12 hours of darkness a day without disruption for 5 days will producing flowering.
-Depending on the seeds you use, you may need continue this cycle for longer.
-It is important that this schedule if followed exactly the same each day.
+Depending on the seeds you use, you may need to continue this cycle for longer.
+It is important that this schedule is followed exactly the same each day.
 It’s best to have a timer for your lights to prevent unexpected mistakes.

 Remember, to make sure your plant thrives during the flowering stage you need to adhere to the light schedule.
 Proper lighting is essential to your plants health.
 Too many mishaps with the light cycle could result in damage to your plants.